 Program overview

-The Double Degree - Bachelor Of Arts - History & Bachelor Of Education - Primary/Junior program at Lakehead University is designed for students who wish to combine their passion for history with a career in education.
+The Double Degree - Bachelor of Arts - History and Bachelor of Education - Primary/Junior program at Lakehead University is designed for students who aspire to become educators while gaining a comprehensive understanding of history.
 This unique program allows students to earn two degrees concurrently, equipping them with the necessary skills and knowledge to teach at the primary and junior levels.
-The program emphasizes a comprehensive understanding of historical contexts while also providing essential pedagogical training.
-Students will engage in a variety of learning experiences that prepare them for a fulfilling career in education.
+The program emphasizes a strong foundation in historical studies alongside essential educational practices, preparing graduates for a fulfilling career in education.

-• First Year: Introduction to History, English or Indigenous Language, and foundational Education courses.
+- First Year: Introduction to History, English or Indigenous Language, Type B courses, and foundational Education courses.

-• Second Year: Advanced History courses, additional teachable subjects, and Education courses.
+- Second Year: Advanced History courses, additional teachable subjects, and further Education courses.

-• Third Year: Further History studies, electives, and Education electives.
+- Third Year: Continued focus on History, electives, and Education electives.

-• Fourth and Fifth Year: Completion of the 2-Year Professional Program, focusing on practical teaching skills and methodologies.
+- Fourth and Fifth Year: Completion of the 2-Year Professional Program, focusing on advanced education practices.

 Featured Experiences

-• Access to a diverse range of electives that enhance both historical knowledge and teaching skills.
+- Access to a diverse range of electives that complement the core curriculum.

 Career Options

-• History Teacher: Educators who teach history at the primary and junior levels, fostering a love for the subject in young learners.
+- History Teacher: Specialists who teach history at the primary or junior levels, inspiring students to understand the past.

-• Curriculum Developer: Professionals who design educational materials and programs that align with educational standards.
+- Curriculum Developer: Professionals who design educational programs and materials for schools and educational institutions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.